 The Origin of Flesh

 Have you noticed that while the weapons and tools you use harness the elements of ice and electricity, the bones you find only ever produce flames (besides those steeped in the ailments that likely killed their original owners)?
 The Archangel’s constant insistence that the Great Heat Wave is Number 12’s fault would likely have a strong distorting effect on Number 12’s mindset - and therefore physiology.
-As he believes himself to be the source of the cataclysmic heat wave, the Burst, Tracking, Silver and Gold bones that unleash waves of fire suddenly make a lot of sense.
-Some doubt is cast on this theory by “Baroque Report Gold” however, as while its author states that the bones coming from dead clones is a possibility, they also state that the bones could come from "Abnormals who failed to fully purify".
-This is an equally valid conclusion, as when Abnormals drop items, they don't drop Idea Sephiroth (possibly signifying that they weren't fully purified).
-That explanation invalidates this entire article though, so I'll continue with the "dead clones" theory for the sake of discussion.
+As he believes himself to be the source of the cataclysmic heat wave, the Burst, Homing, Silver and Gold bones that unleash waves of fire suddenly make a lot of sense.
+Some doubt is cast on this theory by “Baroque Report Gold” however, as while its author states that the bones coming from dead clones is a possibility, they also state that the bones could come from "Grotesques who failed to fully purify".
+This is an equally valid conclusion, as when Grotesques drop items, they don't drop Idea Sefirot (possibly signifying that they weren't fully purified).
+Like many things in “Baroque”, the significance of these elements is left up to the imagination of the player.